dnjsxor999/Virtual-Memory-Simulation/README.md

 - pagesim.c - Reads a trace file of memory operations and calls each operation’s corresponding function implemented in proc.c.
 - stats.h - Defines parameters that can be used when calculating AMAT.
 - swap.c - Initializes functions to support a queue that are used in swapops.c
 - swapops.c - Initializes functions to keep track of the frames swapped out to physical memory.
-Discussed in section 8
 - types.h - Defines different types that are used throughout the simulation
 - util.c - Initializes a random function used for the random replacement algorithm